camvr/SmartInvest/README.md

 # SmartInvest
-An educational tool for helping potential investors learn about the stock market by facing against a machine -learning stock market simulation.
+An educational tool for helping potential investors learn about the stock market by facing against a machine-learning stock market simulation.

 Made for YHacks 2016.